Essays and Personal Statements

 - Brainstorm ideas.
 Consider experiences that had a major impact on you or that helped you determine that this career is a good fit.

-- Create an outline, jot ideas down, and start writing.
+- Create an outline, jot down ideas of experiences, and start writing.
 Narrow down your ideas to three or four experiences and develop a theme to tie them together.
+Refine these ideas to determine what your ‘thesis’ statement is.

 - Have your essay critiqued by Prehealth Advising staff.
-You can also go to professors, academic advisors, the MIT Writing and Communication Center and/or your peers to get feedback.
+You can also go to professors, academic advisors, research PIs, the MIT Writing and Communication Center and/or your peers to get feedback.

 Feeling stuck?
 Prehealth Advising can help you at any stage of the writing process.
 We are happy to help you brainstorm or revise a draft.